 Taking into consideration the challenges of making qualitative data available for reuse as mentioned above, we go through each step of the research process and outline how reusability can be considered from the start.
 In this way, a project can be designed to maximise the potential for reuse.

 This guidebook provides advice on what to consider with regards to reusability.
-It also lists existing open tools that can be used to process qualitative data.
-We consider aspects like gathering informed consent, options for de-identification of data, and provide an overview of the different options to archive and publish (parts of the) qualitative data.
-Lastly, we provide examples of datasets available for reuse and alternative reuse practices particularly designed for sensitive data.
+It also lists existing open tools that can be used to process qualitative data and provides best practices.
+We consider aspects like gathering informed consent, preregistration of research, options for de-identification of data, and we provide an overview of the different options to archive and publish (parts of) the qualitative data.
+Lastly, we provide examples of datasets available for reuse, and we discuss alternative reuse practices particularly designed for more sensitive data.

 We hope that this guide can become a starting point for further discussions and improved guidance for making qualitative data reusable.